Pinterest for Blogging: What You Need to Know to Succeed in 2021

 Pinterest ranks new pins better, and that’s why creating fresh pins is important.

 Fresh content on Pinterest is a new image that has not been shared to Pinterest before.

 These are all images for new blog posts but also the new images for old blog posts.

 NOTE: Always use a hook when writing pin description.
-I know it can be too much to it do every day, and it might feel like brainwashing but it gives results.
+We know it can be too much to it do every day, and it might feel like brainwashing but it gives results.
+If you intend to use Pinterest for blogging, you’ll need to give it some time and effort.
 If you’re overwhelmed take a break.
 Treat every new pin like it’s your first and like it must bring you conversions and leads.

 Test out different headlines, the headline position and background image for pins and check your analytics to see the results.
 The possibilities are endless, and so are the results!

 This is simple to do in Tailwind Create.
 The tool will immediately showcase how your pins will look like, with the option to change them as you go.